Mapping Queer Hanoi

 Since 2009, Nhung Ding has been meeting and listening to stories of queer folks living in Hanoi.
 Ding started noticing a pattern in places mentioned by people when they talked about dating and hanging out, and started thinking about marks in memory maps which are both personal and communal for queer people, especially older generations, living in Hanoi.
 Ding then started creating maps from these stories and hopes to create connections and expand love towards the city through shared history.

 Shelter of LGBTQ

-"Vùng an toàn rộng mở - Shelter of LGBTQ" initiated by Vu Kieu Oanh and Group 6+ is collecting stories waiting to be heard.
-Stories by members of the LGBTQ community who suffered abuse and encountered prejudice in the past but still respect and love themselves.
+"Vùng an toàn rộng mở - Shelter of LGBTQ" initiated by Vu Kieu Oanh and Group 6+ is collecting stories waiting to be heard from members of the LGBTQ community who have suffered abuse and encountered prejudice in the past but still respect and love themselves.

-Oanh Kieu, based in Hanoi, is interested in the culture of the LGBT community, sexual health, and Mother goddess religion.
-In 2012, she made an over 2000km cycling trip across Vietnam to bring a message of support for LGBT community.
-She is a founding member 6+ (six plus) - an independent organization that connecting the LGBT community and supporting their health.
+Oanh Kieu is based in Hanoi and interested in the LGBT community, sexual health, and Mother Goddess religion.
+In 2012, she made a 2000+ km cycling trip across Vietnam to bring a message of support for LGBT community.
+She is a founding member 6+, an independent organization that connects the LGBT community and supports their health.
 She holds meetings to share knowledge about sexual diversity at universities and organizations.
 She also provides psychological counseling for LGBT people and PFLAG.
-She is the mentor of the programs to develop leadership capacity of young LGBT people and activities in the other regions.
-From 2013 to date, she is the core member of the organizing committee VietPride - the largest pride festival for the LGBT community in Vietnam.
+She is a mentor in programs that develop leadership capacity for LGBT youth.
+She has been a core member of the organizing committee for VietPride, the largest pride festival for the LGBT community in Vietnam, since 2013.